airbnb/lottie-android/README.md

 ## Contributing
 Contributers are more than welcome.
 Just upload a PR with a description of your changes.
 Lottie uses [Facebook screenshot tests for Android](https://github.com/facebook/screenshot-tests-for-android) to identify pixel level changes/breakages.
 Please run `./gradlew --daemon recordMode screenshotTests` before uploading a PR to ensure that nothing has broken.
+Changed screenshots will show up in your git diff if you have.

 If you would like to add more JSON files and screenshot tests, feel free to do so and add the test to `LottieTest`.

+## Issues?
+File github issues for anything that is unexpectedly broken.
+If an After Effects file is not working, please attach it to your issue.
+Debugging without the original file is much more difficult.